Univ-Wyo-Education/S20-4010/Lectures/16/S20-Study-Guide.md

-# Sprint 2019  Study Guide For Midterm
+# 2020  Study Guide For Midterm

 Terms with explanation
 -----------------------------------------------------------------------